jaeger-app/rest-client/README.md

 ## Examples

-Since Backup Pro follows the [Richardson Maturity Model](Richardson Maturity Model) there are helper methods available for each HTTP verb.
-Below are some simple usecase examples and their implementations
+Since Jaeger follows the [Richardson Maturity Model](Richardson Maturity Model) there are helper methods available for each HTTP verb.
+Below are some simple use case examples and their implementations

 ### Take a Backup